tBuddy00/itsm-killer/kubernetes/kub_secrets/step5_delete_secret.md

 `kubectl delete secret app-user-creds`{{exec}}

-With `kubectl delete` we can delete resources from the cluster.
+With `kubectl delete` we can delete objects from the cluster.

 Executing the command, we should get a result message, similar to: *secret "app-user-creds" deleted*